DIY-able/MqttTinyController/README.md

        Variable Set
        Name %LastRunTime To %TIMES

-Unfortunately, this is not the most best workaround.
+Unfortunately, this is not the best workaround unless we implement something to define the relationship between GP26 and GP27 and lock the GPIO change until both are finished.